La Jetée: Production

 La Jetée is constructed almost entirely from optically printed photographs playing out as a photomontage of varying rhythm.
-It contains only one brief shot (of the woman mentioned above sleeping and suddenly waking up) originating on a motion-picture camera, this due to the fact that Marker could only afford to hire one for an afternoon.
+It contains only two brief shots of the woman mentioned above, about 4 seconds of her mouth opening and 20 seconds later about 6 seconds of her eyes opening and blinking, originating on a motion-picture camera, this due to the fact that Marker could only afford to hire one for an afternoon.
 The stills were taken with a Pentax Spotmatic and the motion-picture segment was shot with a 35 mm Arriflex.
 The film has no dialogue aside from small sections of muttering in German and people talking in an airport terminal.
 The story is told by a voice-over narrator.
 The scene in which the hero and the woman look at a cut-away trunk of a tree is a reference to Alfred Hitchcock's 1958 film Vertigo which Marker also references in his 1983 film Sans soleil.

 The editing of La Jetée adds to the intensity of the film.
 With the use of cut-ins and fade-outs, it produces the eerie and unsettling nature adding to the theme of the apocalyptic destruction of World War III.
 Terry Gilliam, director of 12 Monkeys, describes the editing as "simply poetic" in the combination of editing and soundtrack that is used in the short film.

 As the film plays out as a photomontage, the only continuous variable is the sound.
 The sound used in this production is minimal, showing up in the form of narration, orchestral score and sound effect.
 The rhythmic patterns of the soundtrack act as a framework to add to the intensity of the film.
 "The dissolve is synchronized with the sound.
 As the story moves from the past to the present, La Jetee creates mental continuity."
 The soundtrack adds to the illusion of movement within the film and the change of time.